cradlebio/custom-predictor-template/README.md

 1. Edit the predictor name and author(s) in the `pyproject.toml` file.

-2. Edit other metadata in the `predictor/metadata.py` file.

-3. Build the actual logic in the `predictor/processor.py` file.
+2. Edit other metadata and build the actual logic in the `predictor/processor.py` file.
 If you need to add additional python dependencies, add them to the `pyproject.toml` file and install them through `uv sync`.

-4. In `tests/conftest.py`, specify the input parameters to be used for the unit test.
+3. In `tests/conftest.py`, specify the input parameters to be used for the unit test.
 Make sure running the unit test (with `uv run pytest`) passes.

-5. Add additional unit tests for your business logic if desired.
+4. Add additional unit tests for your business logic if desired.

 ### Importing the custom predictor to Cradle